Certificate handling and SSL verification¤

-The CA bundle has to be available in the PEM format.
+The CA bundle must be available in PEM format.
 You can use the openssl command line tool to fetch all certificates from an HTTPS URL and create a PEM CA Bundle out of it.

 $ openssl s_client -showcerts -connect ssltest.eccenca.com:443 </dev/null 2>/dev/null | openssl x509 -outform PEM >cacert.pem $ cat cacert.pem -----BEGIN CERTIFICATE----- MIIFyzCCA7MCFDoiAY9Ry8dfH0rS/rINUb6inlvGMA0GCSqGSIb3DQEBCwUAMIGh [...] miGId7jMXd24bpfYZSiniC0+SHiCwEmzN818Ss9aIMChymAnV3RRB/UqKLlOMnA= -----END CERTIFICATE-----